jColeChanged/jColeChanged.github.io/_posts/2019-04-23-hypothesis.md

-This is a great improvement, especially if the constant size of each argument is high, but even with the add function **generating a million test paramterizations programmatically is cheaper in terms of hand movement than writing three manually**.
+This is a great improvement, especially if the constant size of each argument is high, but even with the add function **generating a million test parameterizations programmatically is cheaper in terms of hand movement than writing three manually**.

 With that power in mind, one weakness of creating a list of test cases